The Spirit (1987 film): Revival at ABC

 Aratow had become acquainted with Eisner while working on an adaptation of another Eisner creation, Sheena, and the two worked together in reviving the project in the mid-80s.
 In 1986, Aratow and Eisner's attorney met with Warner Bros.
 Television Studios to secure the rights for Aratow from producer Gary Kurtz.
+Aratow had the executives at Warner Bros. interested within four days after showing them The Spirit reprints.
+While Aratow was busy negotiating, Eisner had been approached by another producer interested in the property, but as Eisner had a handshake agreement with Aratow, he turned him down with Aratow shocked to learn after the fact the producer was Steven Spielberg.

 The Spirit television film was then set up at ABC as a pilot for a potential series.
-Director Michael Schultz, producer Paul Aratow, and writer Steven E. de Souza had initially intended to play the material as a straight forward adaptation of the source material, but after Sam J. Jones was cast as the titular character as part of a non-negotiable mandate from ABC, the team collectively decided a serious performance wasn't working and opted to play the material in a manner similar to Flash Gordon or the 1960s Batman series.
-The creative team used Kitchen Sink Press reprints of The Spirit for visual and thematic references with de Souza incorporating Eisner's writing style into his own and Schultz staging the lighting and framing in a manner similar to the comics.
+Director Michael Schultz, producer Paul Aratow, and writer Steven E. de Souza had initially intended to play the material as a straight forward adaptation of the source material, but after Sam J. Jones was cast as the titular character as part of a non-negotiable mandate from ABC, the team collectively decided a serious performance wasn't working and opted to play the material like Flash Gordon or the 1960s Batman series.
+The creative team used Kitchen Sink Press reprints of The Spirit for visual and thematic references with de Souza incorporating Eisner's writing style into his own and Schultz staging the lighting and framing like the comics.
 Due to the problematic nature of the character of Ebony White, the team reworked the character in massively toned down fashion as Eubie played by Bumper Robinson.
+According to de Souza, the team had to fight for Eubie's inclusion in the pilot as ABC's Broadcast Standards and Practices said The Spirit's sidekick could not be black.
+When the team inquired as to why, they were told that a black subordinate would be perpetuating a negative stereotype.
 The production had wanted to set the film in the 1940s, but due to budget constraints this wasn't possible and instead it was decided to make the film a "no period" piece with the setting featuring a mixture of archaic and modern aesthetics, a stylistic choice the art department would bring to the 1989 Batman which included many who'd worked on The Spirit.

+Filming

+The Spirit was shot over the course of 21 days.
+According to Aratow, Eisner himself gave some input into the script, but during the actual shooting, Eisner was living in Florida and was still ironing out legal matters with Warner Bros. regarding the character rights as shooting was taking place.
+This meant that Eisner couldn't provide input during the actual production, to which Aratow expressed disappointment as he'd hoped to have Eisner provide a cameo in the film.